Agent Vinod (2012 film): Plot

-At the auction, Vinod learns that '242' is actually the detonator for the nuclear device.
-A bidding war ensues, and Kazan manages to secure the detonator.
-It turns out that a group of rogue ISI colonels are planning an attack on India.
-In Morocco, Kazan locks the detonator with a password, and hands it over to Colonel, who has arrived in Morocco.
-Iram finds out Vinod is a RAW agent, both agree to work together to prevent the nuclear device from falling into the wrong hands.
-'Colonel' captures Ruby and asks her to reveal the whereabouts of Agent Vinod.
-Vinod is attacked and admitted to a hospital.
+At the auction, Vinod learns that '242' is actually the detonator for a nuclear device, and runs into businessman and philanthropist Jagdishwar Metla, with whom he has a disturbing conversation.
+A bidding war ensues, and Kazaan manages to secure the detonator through his Russian girlfriend.
+Eventually, when ISI chief Col. Iftekhar Ahmed is later shot dead in Pakistan by Col. Huzefa moments after being informed of a few defectors, it turns out that a group of rogue ISI colonels, including Huzefa, is planning a nuclear attack on India.
+Back in Morocco, Kazaan locks the detonator with a password, and hands it over to the mysterious 'Colonel', who has arrived in Morocco.
+Iram finds out that Vinod is a RAW agent and both agree to work together to prevent the nuclear device from falling into the wrong hands.
+'Colonel' captures Ruby and asks her to reveal the whereabouts of Vinod; he then blackmails Vinod's contact into deceitfully retrieving the detonator and later has him killed before Vinod, who realizes the betrayal, can question him at gunpoint.
+Shortly afterwards, he is attacked and admitted to a hospital.
 He clears his way out of the hospital to find Iram.
-'Colonel', now having the detonator reaches Riga, Latvia to acquire the bomb.
+'Colonel', now having the detonator, reaches Riga, Latvia to acquire the bomb.
+He is joined by rogue mercenary Jimmy, who is to detonate the bomb.